 The idea is to build exercise into your daily life—whether taking an after-dinner walk or parking far from your destination and walking extra steps throughout your workday.

-If you're having trouble not binge eating, get out of the house and go shopping.
-Staying focused on what you want is challenging when you have your hand in a bag of chips or a box of cookies.
+If you're having trouble, not binge eating, get out of the house and go shopping.
+When you have your hand in a bag of chips or a box of cookies, staying focused on what you want is challenging.

 Take a stroll through your favorite store, but don't bring any money!
 Remember that if it's there to tempt you later, it will!
 Just look around, admire all they offer, and leave it behind when you go home.

-Stress is a primary cause of overeating, so it's wise to find a relaxation method that works for you.
-Meditation has been shown to improve mindfulness and reduce stress-induced eating by helping you focus on what's essential in your life.
+Stress is a primary cause of overeating, so it's smart to find a relaxation method that works for you.
+Meditation has been shown to improve mindfulness and reduce stress-induced eating by helping you focus on what's important in your life.

 Find a quiet spot and take time each day to do nothing but breathe—no music, no talking, just breathing.
 If your mind starts wandering, that's OK—just come back to your breath when you notice it and carry on from there.